AUAP/AP2018/all_miniex/miniex8.md

   - Understand what are the available data: the data file format and API specification
   - Decide which data fields you want to choose to explore
   - Utilize the web API and the coresponding data in your suggested program
-  - Please reserve more time if you are getting data from other unfamiliar platforms, as the registration process can take a look time to do so.
+  - Please reserve more time if you are getting data from other unfamiliar platforms, as the registration process can take a long time to do so.
 4. Upload your program to each individual Github account under a folder called **mini_ex8**.
 (Make sure your program can be run on a web browser, and if it requires downloading other library or other devices, please specify in your readme file)
 5. Create a readme file together (README.md) and upload to the same mini_ex8 directory (see [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for editing the README).
 The readme file should contain the followings:
 - Who are you collaborate with?